-This moving tale of self-discovery takes place during the Oka uprising in the summer of 1990.
-Adopted as an infant, Carrie has always felt somehow out of place.
-Recurring dreams haut her, warning her that someone close to her is in danger . . .
+This moving novel of self-discovery takes place during the Oka crisis in the summer of 1990.
+Adopted as an infant, Carrie has always felt somehow out of place, and recurring dreams haunt her.
+When she finds out that her birth father is Mohawk, living in Kahnawake, Quebec, she makes the journey and finally achieves a sense of home and belonging, which previously eluded her.